-It has been said often enough (at least more than three times) that the Snark hunting partners consists of ten members.
-All Snark readers had and have the choice, so why not.
+It has been said often enough (at least more than three times) that the Snark hunting party consists of ten members.
+All Snark readers had and have been given the choice to believe that, so why not.
 I have a choice too and decided that there only are nine members.
-I can do that because the line #10 of Carroll’s problem either introduces a new Snark hunter, or it describes the Snark hunter who has been introduced in line #9.
+I can do that because line #10 of Carroll’s problem either introduces a new Snark hunter, or it describes the Snark hunter who has been introduced in line #9.
 Here we have a clear ambiguity.
 Therefore we can choose what we like.

-To me, Boots is a portmaneau word for Bonnets and Hoods.
-I assume that Carroll had created Boots as a portmanteau word in his tragicomical ballade The Hunting of the Snark (1876).
+I assume that Carroll had created Boots as a portmanteau word in his tragicomical ballad The Hunting of the Snark (1876).

 I have always wondered if Carroll was using “Boots” as a portmanteau of “Bonnets and Hoods,” and if he using “Boots” to MEAN the Maker of Bonnets and Hoods.
 You will note that no Boots ever appears in any picture, but the maker of Bonnets does.
 Also, “Maker of Bonnets” doesn’t really begin with B.

 The Boots and the maker of Bonnets and Hoods being the same person could explain, why Henry Holiday seemingly didn’t depict the Boots in his illustrations.
 But the maker of Bonnets and Hoods can be seen (partially) in one illustration shown above.

 Below you find what Carroll’s said in his preface to his long poem about portmanteau words and how Carroll introduced the hunting party in the first chapter (the first “fit”) in The Hunting of the Snark.
 In the first chapter all members of the Snark hunting crew are introduced.

 - Can the possibility that the crew consists of nine members be excluded?